mapbox/mason/README.md

 ## Writing build scripts

-Every build script has its own branch on https://github.com/mapbox/mason.

-### Branch naming

-The branches are named `library-version`, e.g. [`libuv-0.11.29`](https://github.com/mapbox/mason/tree/libuv-0.11.29).
-The `-` is important since it is used to separate the package name from the version.
-If you wish to make a package name more readable without using a dash you can use an underscore like `boost_libfilesystem`.

-### Branch files

-The repository must contain a file called `script.sh`, which is structured like this:
+Each version of each package has its own directory in scripts/${package}/${version}, e.g. [`scripts/libuv/0.11.29`](https://github.com/mapbox/mason/tree/master/scripts/libuv/0.11.29).
+The directory must contain a file called `script.sh`, which is structured like this:

 ```bash
 #!/usr/bin/env bash